 1) Those who have transferred their membership who desire to retain a relationship with Bethel shall be designated an Associate Member upon recommendation of the Lead Pastor and approval of the Congregation Council.

 b.
 Members who are able to but do not attend church services and who have not contributed to the congregational treasury according to the congregation’s records during the current or preceding year are subject to reclassification as inactive members.
 If so reclassified, they shall not be counted in the membership statistics of the congregation.
 However, their names and records shall be kept in the files for a period of two years thereafter.
 Such persons shall be encouraged to take part in the congregational life, or to transfer elsewhere, as appropriate.
 If they resume activity within this two-year period, they shall be restored to the active membership list.
-If not, they may be removed from the membership role of the congregation.
+If not, they may be removed from the membership roll of the congregation.

 c.
 Children, neither of whose parents or guardians are active members of the congregation, shall be dropped from the baptized membership roll if they fail to participate in the Christian education program of the congregation.